avirzin/fb_my_nft/README.md

 My implementation of the Fireblock Summer Camp 2024 Web3 Workshop.

+The .env file is missing.
+It is necessary to create it and define the following variables:

+- FIREBLOCKS_API_KEY;
+- FIREBLOCKS_SECRET_KEY_PATH.

 Publishing the smart contract to the Ethereum Sepolia test network using Fireblocks: